-Selling property in France: regions and prices
+French property: regions and prices

 Paris is among the world’s ten most real estate markets, ranking sixth most attractive global investment destination.
-Prices in the French capital range from €6,000 to €25,000 per square metre.
-Spacious houses with land in the suburbs of big cities sell for €5,000–6,000 per square metre.
-Côte d'Azur is the second most expensive location for real estate for sale in France after Paris.
+Prices in the capital of France range from €6,000 to €25,000 per square metre.
+Spacious houses with land in the suburbs of big cities sell for €5,000–6,000/sq. m.
+Côte d'Azur is the second most expensive location of property for sale in France after Paris.

-Selling properties in France are especially in demand among foreign buyers.
-The most expensive French property in Saint-Jean Cap Ferrat, Saint-Tropez, Èze, Beaulieu-sur-Mer, Villefranche and Cap d'Agde.
-Buying prices of apartments here exceed €12,000 per sq. m. and villas sell for €20,000–30,000 per sq. m.
+Selling property in France are especially in demand among foreign buyers.
+The highest French property prices in Saint-Jean Cap Ferrat, Saint-Tropez, Èze, Beaulieu-sur-Mer, Villefranche and Cap d'Agde.
+Buying prices of apartments here exceed €12,000/sq. m. and villas sell for €20,000–30,000/sq. m.

-Côte d'Azur has both vibrant resorts like Nice, Saint-Tropez and Cannes, as well as quiet, picturesque and affordable locations like Grasse, Hyeres, Mougins, Le Lavandou and Sainte-Maxime.
+Côte d'Azur has both vibrant resorts of France like Nice, Saint-Tropez and Cannes, as well as quiet, picturesque and affordable locations like Grasse, Hyeres, Mougins, Le Lavandou and Sainte-Maxime.
 Realty can sell here for €6,000–7,000/sq. m.
 If you want to buy property in France along the Atlantic coast, you’ll be happy to know it is nearly 20% cheaper than that on the Côte d'Azur.
-Realty in the Landes and Basque regions costs just €2,500–4,500 per sq. m.
+Realty in the Landes and Basque regions costs just €2,500–4,500/sq. m.

 The French Alps are the country’s largest ski destination with more than 100 ski resorts where people buy homes.
-A square meter in Haute-Savoie averages €3,500 per sq. m.
+A square meter in Haute-Savoie averages €3,500/sq. m.
 The highest prices are in Megève (€13,000/sq. m.) and Chamonix Mont-Blanc (€10,000/sq. m.).
 Ultra-prime property in the Alps sells for €20,000–30,000/sq. m.
-Cheaper - in the resorts Châtel Les Gets and Tignes-les-Brevières in Savoie.
+Cheap property in France - in the resorts Châtel Les Gets and Tignes-les-Brevières in Savoie.
 Here flats in new residential complexes cost €200,000–300,000.